Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Conclusion

 \subsection{Proof of Proposition~\ref{prop:OmegaMS2}}

 First note that the phase change rate at $\omega = \omega_c$ cannot be equal to zero.
 The reason is as follows.
 Suppose $\theta_L'(\omega_c) = 0$, then together with \eqref{eq:PeakGain} this implies $L'(j\omega_c) = 0$, i.e., there are at least two feedback poles at $j\omega_c$.
 Therefore, $\theta_L'(\omega_c)$ cannot be 0.
 As such, the strict inequality conditions \eqref{eq:nonnegativeCR} and \eqref{eq:nonpositiveCR} can be equivalently replaced by $\theta_L'(\omega_c) \geq 0$ and $\theta_L'(\omega_c) \leq 0$, respectively.
-They will be treated so when we prove the necessity of these two conditions.
+They will be treated { as such} when we prove the necessity of these two conditions.

 {\it Necessity}: Condition (i) is necessary from the requirement on the closed-loop pole location on the imaginary axis for $\omega_c$-marginal stability.
-The necessity of condition (ii-a) or (ii-b) is derived based on condition (ii) in Lemma~\ref{lemma:MS}, which is $\nu_o(\epsilon)=n$ for sufficiently small $\epsilon>0$.
+The necessity of condition (ii-a) or (ii-b) is derived from condition (ii) in Lemma~\ref{lemma:MS}, which is $\nu_o(\epsilon)=n$ for sufficiently small $\epsilon>0$.

-When $\omega_c > 0$, condition (i) implies that there are two segments of the Nyquist plot of $L(j\omega)$ passing through the critical point $1+j0$, which correspond to the two different frequencies $\pm \omega_c$.
-Moreover, we see that the two curves go across the real axis in the same direction since the Nyquist plot is symmetric with respect to the real axis, i.e., $L(j\omega)$ and $L(-j\omega)$ are complex conjugate to each other for all $\omega\in\IR$.
+When $\omega_c > 0$, condition (i) implies that there are two segments of the Nyquist plot of $L(j\omega)$ passing through the critical point $1+j0$, which corresponds to the two different frequencies $\pm \omega_c$.
+Moreover, we see that the two curves go across the real axis in the same direction since the Nyquist plot is symmetric about the real axis, i.e., $L(j\omega)$ and $L(-j\omega)$ are complex conjugate to each other for all $\omega\in\IR$.
 This means that the possible increment or decrement of $\nu_o(\epsilon)$ for $L(j\omega + \epsilon)$ is two or zero when $\epsilon$ is slightly perturbed away from zero.
 Hence, we have the following three possibilities: $\nu_o(0)=n-2$, $n$, and $n+2$.
 Note that the first requirements of conditions (ii-a) and (ii-b) correspond to cases $\nu_o(0)=n-2$ and $\nu_o(0)=n$, respectively.